McTavishLab/OpenTree-SSB2020-site/index.md

 <h2 id="general">General Information</h2>

-INTRODUCTION
 We have borrowed the Carpentries website template, Code of Conduct and installation instructions.
 Learn more about the carpentries at https://carpentries.org/

 {% comment %}
 DATE